FAQs (Frequently Asked Questions)

 A: The Post Peak Medicine website went live in May 2010.
 This was two years after I became aware of the implications of peak energy and the impossibility of infinite economic growth.
 This 2-year period was no coincidence.
 After discovering peak energy, it takes most people a couple of years to get their head around the implications, unlearn all the mainstream narratives which they have believed all their lives, get to grips with the new narratives and figure out how they, as individuals, want to respond.
 One of my responses was to start writing this book.

-Q: Why did you decide to produce the book?
+Q: Why did you decide to produce these books?

 Q: Why haven't I heard about Post Peak Medicine in the mainstream media?

-A: Because I'm doing my best to keep it out of the mainstream media until the appropriate time: see "When do you expect to finish the book?", above.
-That includes the medical and nursing journals.
+A: Because I'm doing my best to keep it out of the mainstream media until the appropriate time.
+Right now, society in general is not ready to receive the book.
+People who talk about peak energy, resource scarcity or (heaven forbid) dieoff are generally either ignored or ridiculed by the mainstream media (and that includes the medical and nursing journals).
+This will change, and the time to publicise the book will come, but it's not yet.
 So I haven't issued any press releases about it or sought any mainstream publicity for it.
 And if you're a journalist reading this and you are thinking about asking me for an interview, don't bother.
 For an example of how the mainstream media can make a good person look stupid, see Chris Martenson's account of his interview by the Boston Globe.

 Q: Why isn't Post Peak Medicine on Facebook, Twitter, LinkedIn or other social media sites?